-Separately, the City Controller's Office opened an investigation of the City Treasurer's Office regarding four accounts used by the Department of Public Health and Office of Emergency Management for COVID-19 emergency expenses, which focused on whether such accounts had been properly processed through the City's financial accounting system ("FAMIS").
-The City Controller ordered that payments outside of FAMIS stop immediately.
-The investigation by the City Controller's Office has determined that payments in connection with such accounts that occurred outside of FAMIS totaled \$225,000.
-The City Treasurer's Office is cooperating with this investigation.
+Separately, the City Controller's Office opened an investigation of the City Treasurer's Office regarding accounts for COVID-19-related emergency expenses and sent notice of the investigation to the City Treasurer's Office on September 22, 2020.
+The City Controller's Office received information that, at a minimum, suggested the accounts had not been processed through the City's financial accounting system ("FAMIS"), against the City's standard accounting procedures.
+The City Controller has ordered that payments outside of FAMIS stop immediately and opened an investigation into any such accounts.